-Joshua remains in a perilous condition on death row in Kinshasa.
-He has been rushed to hospital on a number of occasions, only to be told that there is no doctor in the country with the expertise or equipment to treat him.
-Joshua urgently needs to be transferred out of the DRC for medical care and Reprieve continues to call upon the British and Norwegian governments to do everything within their power to make this happen.
+Joshua was rushed to hospital on a number of occasions, only to be told that there is no doctor in the country with the expertise or equipment to treat him.
+Joshua needed to be transferred out of the DRC for medical care and Reprieve called upon the British and Norwegian governments to do everything within their power to make this happen.

 Joshua French, a British man imprisoned in the Democratic Republic of Congo who was facing the death penalty, has been given a life sentence for the murder of his best friend and cellmate despite expert reports having concluded the death was a suicide.